google/comprehensive-rust/src/async/async-await.md

 Key points:

+* Note that this is a simplified example to show the syntax.
+There is no long running operation or any real concurrency in it!

 * What is the return type of an async call?
   * Change `let future = async_main(10);` to `let future: () = async_main(10);`
     to see the type.